The Allen Lee Hughes BIPOC Fellowship

-The Allen Lee Hughes BIPOC Fellowship Program restarted with the 2022/23 season, reclaiming its roots as a professional training program for individuals who are interested in contributing to a fuller representation of BIPOC (Black, Indigenous, People of Color) individuals in the arts.
+The Allen Lee Hughes BIPOC Fellowship restarted with the 2022/23 Season, reestablishing itself as a professional training program for individuals who are interested in contributing to a fuller representation of BIPOC (Black, Indigenous, People of Color) individuals in the arts.

 The goal of Arena Stage's fellowship program is to cultivate the next generation of BIPOC theater professionals by providing the highest standard of training through immersion in the art and business of producing theater.
 Successful candidates are highly motivated individuals who are interested in pursuing a career in the arts.

 The program offers personalized training and in-depth, hands-on experience with top-tier professionals in artistic and technical production, arts administration, arts education, and community outreach.

 Mentorship from Arena Stage staff members, including senior staff

 Professional development workshops and educational sessions led by Arena Stage staff members and guest artists

 Monthly meetings with directors, designers, and senior staff administrators who provide insight into the overall management of the theater